mmy666s/Cinemabot/README.md

-# Movie Info Bot 🎬
+# CinemaBot 🎬

-This is a Telegram bot for searching and displaying basic information about movies and TV series using the TMDb API.
-It supports Persian language for results and can show the title, overview, rating, and genres.
+CinemaBot is a Telegram bot designed to introduce and display information about movies and TV shows using public APIs such as OMDb and TMDb.

 ## Features
-- Search by title
+- Search and display movie or TV series info
+- Category-based movie browsing (Marvel, DC, etc.)
-- Show summary and rating
+- Ratings and descriptions for each title
-- TMDb API integration
-- Persian language support
+- User-friendly Telegram interface

-This bot is created for educational and non-commercial use, intended to help Persian-speaking users find and explore film information.
+⚠️ This bot **does not provide download links**.
+It is only for educational and informational purposes to showcase how APIs can be integrated into Telegram bots.

+## Demo Screenshot
+(Add a screenshot here if you want, it helps them trust your project more.)

-## Requirements
+## Built with
-- Python 3.10+
+- Python
-- `python-telegram-bot`
-- `requests`
+- python-telegram-bot
+- OMDb / TMDb API